 Another straight par four, this one follows the course boundary with out of bounds left.
 A straight drive will leave a gentle approach to the slightly elevated green.
-The putting surface slopes front to back and is protected by a left hand side bunker.
+The putting surface slopes front to back and is protected by a left hand side bunker as well as mall bunker on the right front of green.

 Hole number 3 has the stroke number of the hardest hole on the course for the men, easiest for the ladies.
 An uphill drive of 200m plus is required to reach the brow of the hill.
 There is out of bounds left and trees encroaching on both sides of the fairway at the 150m mark.
 A good approach will have you putting on a gentle sloping green.